We are so excited to welcome you, the graduating class of 2027!

 How much homework will I get?
 Is the homework difficult?

 Different teachers assign different amounts of homework.
-Some classes like math assign homework daily, while others classes like phys ed, may not have daily homework.
+Some classes like math assign homework daily, while other classes like phys ed, may not have daily homework.
 What is important to know is that many teachers give students time in class to do homework, and if you ever have trouble understanding what you’re supposed to do, your teacher will be able to provide the right materials to help you succeed.
 Try and complete your homework each night so you don’t fall behind.

 Will I have to write exams?
 What does that mean?